 Waiting lists are open for all the above departures, please fill out the contact form at the end of this page to be added.

-There is no single supplement charge.
 Cost includes all accommodation; meals; laundry; drinks (excluding premium brands and selected wines); park fees; internal flights; meet and greet service with transfers; private safari drives with exclusive vehicle use; photographic tuition and the guiding services of professional and African wildlife photographer Greg du Toit.

 Not included in the cost are visas; purchases of a personal nature; staff gratuities; personal travel and medical insurance; your international flights.